 However, hybrid vehicles may be more dangerous to pedestrians.
 When hybrids are operating in electric-only mode, pedestrians cannot hear the vehicles approaching.
 According to the study, hybrids are twenty percent more likely to be involved in Atlanta pedestrian accidents than conventional vehicles.
 The National Highway Traffic Safety Administration (NHTSA) is currently working on an alert system to warn pedestrians of the approach of a hybrid.
 In the meantime, drivers of hybrids should use extra vigilance when driving near pedestrians.

 Atlanta pedestrian injury attorney Shane Smith offers free information to Georgia accident victims.
 Get a free copy of his book, 10 Mistakes That Can Ruin Your Georgia Wreck Case.
-To discuss your claim, contact the Law Offices of Shane smith at 770-HURT-999.
+To discuss your claim, contact Shane Smith Law at 770-HURT-999.